Walter White (activist): Literary career

-Through his cultural interests and his close friendships with white literary power brokers Carl Van Vechten and Alfred A. Knopf, White was one of the founders of the "New Negro" cultural flowering.
+Through his cultural interests and his close friendships with white literary power brokers Carl Van Vechten and Alfred A. Knopf, Sr., White was one of the founders of the "New Negro" cultural flowering.
 Popularly known as the Harlem Renaissance, the period was one of intense literary and artistic production.
 Harlem became the center of black American intellectual and artistic life.
 It attracted creative people from across the nation, as did New York City in general.

 Writer Zora Neale Hurston accused Walter White of stealing her designed costumes from her play The Great Day.
 White never returned the costumes to Hurston, who repeatedly asked for them by mail.

 After Hattie McDaniel was the first African-American to win an Oscar, the 1939 Academy Award for Best Supporting Actress in Gone with the Wind and beating Olivia de Havilland, White accused her of being an Uncle Tom.
 McDaniel responded that she would "rather make seven hundred dollars a week playing a maid than seven dollars being one"; she further questioned White's qualification to speak on behalf of blacks, since he was light-skinned and only one-eighth black.

 White was the author of critically acclaimed novels: Fire in the Flint (1924) and Flight (1926).
 His non-fiction book Rope and Faggot: A Biography of Judge Lynch (1929) was a study of lynching.
-Additional books were A Rising Wind (1945), his autobiography A Man Called White (1948), and How Far the Promised Land (1955).
+Additional books were A Rising Wind (1945, which inspired Nevil Shute to write the popular novel The Chequer Board two years later), his autobiography A Man Called White (1948), and How Far the Promised Land (1955).
 Unfinished at his death was Blackjack, a novel on Harlem life and the career of an African-American boxer.